Spencer-f/spencer-f.github.io/index.md

 ## My Top 5 Games of All Time

-My favorite video games, across all generes, are:
+My favorite video games, across all genres, are:

 1. Subnautica
 2. Dwarf Fortress